Yvans1325/Online-Retail-Transactions/README.md

    - Identify high-value customers and target them for marketing campaigns.
 - **Sales Performance Analysis** :
    - Analyze revenue trends over time to identify peak sales periods
-   - Determine which product brand has the highest revenue and which product category contribute to the most this revenue.
+   - Determine which product brand has the highest revenue and which product category contribute the most to the revenue.
    - Determine the top-selling product by country, product brand
 - **Customer satisfaction** : Determine the overall average rating from customer, by country